Exercises for osteochondrosis of the cervical spine. Gymnastic exercises for the cervical spine

 The ultimate goals of gymnastics for the cervical spine

-Muscle strengthening for correct position vertebrae;
+Muscle strengthening, providing correct position vertebrae;

-Prevention of compression of vascular and nerve trunks;
+Preventing compression of vascular and nerve trunks;

-A set of exercises
+Set of exercises

 Dynamic exercises

-Therefore, before starting exercise therapy, it is necessary to consult a doctor who, if necessary, will prescribe an examination and identify a pathology that prevents this type of therapy.
+Therefore, before starting exercise therapy, it is necessary to consult a doctor who, if necessary, will prescribe an examination and identify pathology that prevents this type of therapy.

 Exercises for the cervical spine are aimed at achieving the following results: